mikemaccana/powershell-profile/README.md

 <img src="windows-console.png"/>

-The process isn't ideal (you start a tab, then pick what app to run each time from 'Search the web and Windows') but Microsoft are [still working on Sets](https://github.com/Microsoft/console/issues/49) and a way to quicly start another tab of the same type as the current one should come in future.
+The process isn't ideal (you start a tab, then pick what app to run each time from 'Search the web and Windows') but Microsoft are [still working on Sets](https://github.com/Microsoft/console/issues/49) and a way to quickly start another tab of the same type as the current one should come in future.

 If you have an older build of Windows, [ConEmu](https://conemu.github.io/) is your best bet.
 [Hyper](https://hyper.is/) may be promising in future but [currently has issues with Powershell](https://github.com/zeit/hyper/issues/1121).
 Likewise